deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 }
 ```

+Enqueue process is triggered from audit-result processors: they enqueue image-scan request for each found image-tag, which was not scanned more than configured container-image scan-result cache retention time.
+At the moment, only `polaris` audit-data processor supports it.

 ## Reporting

 *Joseki* supports two reporting types:

-- One-time report - triggered only one from User Interface;
+- One-time report - triggered only once from User Interface;
 - Recurring report - configured from User Interface, but scheduling is done periodically and triggered from `Backend` side.

 Any generated report has associated metadata in **Database**: creation time, identifier, path in blob-storage, name, etc.